-What to look for in a scalable data privacy management solution
+What to consider when choosing a scalable data privacy management solution

-Traditional data discovery scans can take too much valuable time to yield accurate results.
-Instead, some data and compliance professionals, under pressure to save time, trust a tool that moves faster while also sacrificing accuracy, omitting certain locations, and missing context.
+Traditional data discovery scans can take a long time to yield accurate results.
+Under pressure to save time, some data and compliance professionals will trust a tool that moves faster, but may sacrifice accuracy, omitting certain locations and missing context.

-These design choices don’t result in thorough discovery as they yield false positives – or even worse, false negatives, leaving gaps in location coverage.
-This fails to provide the depth of information required to understand the context of the data found resulting in concerns over accurate compliance with privacy regulations.
+Design choices that value speed over accuracy don’t result in thorough data discovery as they may yield false positives – or even worse, false negatives – leaving gaps in location coverage.
+This fails to provide the depth of information required to understand the context of the data found, resulting in concerns over accurate compliance with privacy regulations.

-Choose a hybrid of agent-based and centralized Scanning
+2. Choose a hybrid of agent-based and centralized scanning

-One of the questions information security professionals wrestle with in selecting a tool for data privacy management is whether to choose an agent-based or agentless (centralized) solution.
+One question information security professionals might wrestle with in selecting a tool for data privacy management is whether to choose an agent-based or agentless (centralized) solution.

-Some discovery solutions offer only agentless scanning, where all data is read by a single centralized deployment of cloud-based software.
-While this centralized approach can be simpler to deploy and maintain, it may also have significant limitations and performance issues, including:
+Some sensitive data discovery tools offer agentless scanning, where all data is read by a single centralized deployment of cloud-based software.
+While this centralized approach can be simpler to deploy and maintain, it may have limitations and performance issues, including:

 - Network contention and congestion on internal LANs, across firewalls, and during transit of Internet connections.